 Benzodiazepines, commonly called benzos, are classified as CNS (central nervous system depressants) and are commonly prescribed to people who struggle with anxiety and panic disorders.
 These medications can also be used to help people who struggle with seizures and insomnia.
-When taken on a short term and as-needed basis, these pills can be very helpful to those who need them.
+When taken on a short-term and as-needed basis, these pills can be very helpful to those who need them, but also extremely addictive if taken long term, leading to the need for ‘benzo detox.’
 Sadly, they have a very high potential for abuse due to the powerful mood and mind-altering properties they contain.
-Anyone who struggles with physical or mental dependence on these pills should seek professional help from a benzo detox in California.
+Anyone who struggles with physical or mental dependence on these pills should seek professional help from a medically supervised detox in California.

 Overcoming the withdrawals associated with this drug class is not only very difficult and painful, but it can also be dangerous and life-threatening.
 Benzodiazepines are one of the few drug classes in which the detox can cause a seizure which has the potential to be fatal.
 It is imperative that those who struggle with substance abuse disorder receive the help they need and deserve.
 Going about this alone is never suggested, please seek out help from a benzodiazepine detox center.
 Divine Detox understands how difficult and dangerous it can be to try and detox from benzos without proper medication.
 Our staff of medical and addiction professionals is here to ensure not only your safety but your comfort.
 It has been proven that being comfortable throughout the detox process greatly increases one’s chance of getting clean.

 A Prescribed Problem